linchpin/mesh/readme.txt

 = 1.1.1 =
 * Fixed Some minor copy / typo adjustments
+* Fixed Some css / icon changes.
+* Fixed Welcome message not displaying properly. [#36]
 * Added Equalizer minimum breakpoint support for Foundation 6
-* Updated Changelog should have proper information now
+* Updated Changelog should have proper information now (Thanks for the find @kelter)
+* Updated Ajax to not save column width in realtime. [#17]

 = 1.1 =
 * Changed You can now create reusable templates.